ABCD-ReproNim/projects/README.md

 To propose a project, open an issue with the "Propose project" template.
 There will be instructions for filling out the template.
 Don't worry about having a fully fleshed-out analysis plan or anything- the project proposal issues are for _initial_ plans.

+**Imposter syndrome disclaimer**: We want your ideas.
+No, really.
+Project proposals can always be tuned and improved over time, so please feel free to open an issue for your idea.

+## Code of Conduct

+We want all students to feel welcome when participating in conversations.
+Please have a look at the ABCD-ReproNim course's [Code of Conduct](https://docs.google.com/document/d/1XQf9aEggUlwIlft8mVGC1mdMjiJVWF4RDnnVGWKvfo8/edit?usp=sharing).